Robert Trivers: Biography

 Trivers met Huey P. Newton, Chairman of the Black Panther Party, in 1978 when Newton applied while in prison to do a reading course with Trivers as part of a graduate degree in History of Consciousness at UC Santa Cruz.
 Trivers and Newton became close friends: Newton was godfather to one of Trivers's daughters.
 Trivers joined the Black Panther Party in 1979.
-Trivers and Newton published an analysis of the role of self-deception by the flight crew in the crash of Air Florida Flight 90.
+He and Newton published an analysis of the role of self-deception by the flight crew in the crash of Air Florida Flight 90.
 Trivers was "ex-communicated" from the Panthers by Newton in 1982 for "his own good."

-Trivers wrote the original foreword to Richard Dawkins' book The Selfish Gene, in which Trivers first proposed his adaptive theory of self-deception.
-In the 2006 anniversary edition of The Selfish Gene, Dawkins wrote a new introduction in which he stated This edition does, however—and it is a source of particular joy to me—restore the original Foreword by Robert Trivers.
-I have mentioned Bill Hamilton as one of the four intellectual heroes of the book.
-Bob Trivers is another.
-His ideas dominate large parts of Chapters 9, 10 and 12, and the whole of Chapter 8.
-Not only is his Foreword a beautifully crafted introduction to the book: unusually, he chose the medium to announce to the world a brilliant new idea, his theory of the evolution of self-deception.
-I am most grateful to him for giving permission for the original Foreword to grace this Anniversary Edition.
+Controversies

-Suspension
+Trivers took $40,000 from notorious pedophile Jeffrey Epstein.
+Trivers made remarks indicating his support for Epstein, even after his conviction, minimising Epstein's crimes and defending his reputation.
+Trivers said of Epstein’s assaults on underage girls “by the time they’re 14 or 15 they’re grown women so I don’t see the acts as so heinous”.
+Reuters reported that "Trivers said Epstein is a person of integrity who should be given credit for serving time in prison and for settling civil lawsuits brought by women who said they were abused".

 In 2015, Rutgers University suspended Trivers with pay as part of an ongoing dispute regarding a class on "Human Aggression" the Anthropology department had assigned to him.
 Trivers said that he was told to teach the class even though he objected that he knew nothing about the specific subject.
 In his first lecture, Trivers told the class he would do his best to learn the subject along with them and with the help of guest lecturers.
 Rutgers suspended Trivers for involving the students in the controversy.
 Trivers told the Rutgers campus newsletter that Rutgers's officials refused to meet with him.
 Trivers also told the student paper: "You would think the university would show a little respect for my teaching abilities on subjects that I know about and not force me to teach a course on a subject that I do not at all master."
-Trivers has had a contentious few years at Rutgers.